cmake-basis/BASIS/doc/howto/configure-project.rst

 To set up a custom layout do one or both of the following:

-1. In the :apidoc:`BasisConfig.cmake` file
+1. In the :apidoc:`BasisProject.cmake` file
       - Modify the :apidoc:`basis_project()` function
       - The ``INCLUDE_DIRS`` parameter sets
         additional directories that should be included.
       - The ``MODULE_DIRS`` parameter specifies a
         path to each nonstandard module directory.

-3. In the config/:apidoc:`Settings.cmake` file
+2. In the :apidoc:`config/Settings.cmake <Settings.cmake>` file
-     - Set the CMake BASIS variables listed under SourceCodeTree_ with a call to ``set(VARIABLE path/to/dir)``.
+     - Set the CMake BASIS variables listed under :ref:`SourceCodeTree` with a call to ``set(VARIABLE path/to/dir)``.

 More information can be found in :doc:`/standard/template`.